Eric Fossum: Invention

 While Fossum was at NASA's Jet Propulsion Laboratory (JPL), then-NASA Administrator Daniel Goldin invoked a plan of "Faster, Better, Cheaper" for NASA Space Science missions.
 One of the instrument goals was to miniaturize charge-coupled device (CCD) camera systems onboard interplanetary spacecraft.
-In response, throughout the early 1990s, Fossum, Sunetra Mendis and Sabrina E Kemeny, developed a new CMOS active-pixel sensor (APS) with intra-pixel charge transfer camera-on-a-chip technology.
+In response, throughout the early 1990s, the JPL team, including Fossum, Sunetra Mendis and Sabrina E Kemeny, made some changes to the already invented CMOS active-pixel sensor (APS).
+They implemented Nobukazu Teranishi's pinned photo diode invention in on chip as camera-on-a-chip technology.
+They also included other invented technologies by other people, such as a sample and hold in the sensor chip.

-He developed a CMOS sensor with his team at JPL in 1993.
-The same year, he published an extensive paper broadly defining the active-pixel sensor (APS) and giving a historical overview of the technology [reference needed].
-He largely credits the invention of APS technology to the Japanese companies Olympus and Toshiba during the mid-to-late 1980s, noting the former developed the vertical APS structure with NMOS transistors and the latter developed the lateral APS structure with PMOS transistors.
-His team at JPL were the first to fabricate a practical APS outside of Japan, while making several key improvements to APS technology.
-The JPL sensor used a lateral APS structure similar to the Toshiba sensor, but was fabricated with CMOS (complementary metal-oxide-semiconductor) transistors rather than PMOS transistors.
+Based on these changes and additions, the JPL team made their first image sensor.
+The same year, he co-authored an extensive paper broadly defining the active-pixel sensor (APS) and giving a historical overview of the technology.
+The invention of APS technology was done by the Japanese companies Olympus and Toshiba during the mid-to-late 1980s, noting the former developed the vertical APS structure with NMOS transistors and the latter developed the lateral APS structure with PMOS transistors.
+The JPL team was the first to fabricate a practical APS outside of Japan, while making several key improvements to APS technology.
+The JPL sensor used a lateral APS structure similar to the Toshiba sensor, but was fabricated with CMOS (complementary metal–oxide–semiconductor) transistors rather than PMOS transistors.
 This made JPL's APS device the first CMOS sensor with intra-pixel charge transfer.

-In 1994, Fossum proposed an improvement to the CMOS sensor: the integration of the pinned photodiode (PPD).
+In 1994, the JPL image sensor team proposed an improvement to the CMOS sensor: the integration of the pinned photodiode (PPD).
 A CMOS sensor with PPD technology was first fabricated in 1995 by a joint JPL and Kodak team that included Fossum along with P.P.K.
 Lee, R.C.
 Gee, R.M.
 Guidash and T.H.
 Lee.
 Further refinements to the CMOS sensor with PPD technology between 1997 and 2003 led to CMOS sensors achieve imaging performance on par with CCD sensors, and later exceeding CCD sensors.

-As part of Goldin's directive to transfer space technology to the public sector whenever possible, Fossum led the CMOS APS development and subsequent transfer of the technology to US industry, including Eastman Kodak, AT&T Bell Labs, National Semiconductor and others.
+As part of Goldin's directive to transfer space technology to the public sector whenever possible, JPL led the CMOS APS development and subsequent transfer of the technology to US industry, including Eastman Kodak, AT&T Bell Labs, National Semiconductor and others.
 Despite initial skepticism by entrenched CCD manufacturers, the CMOS image sensor technology is now used in almost all cell-phone cameras, many medical applications such as capsule endoscopy and dental x-ray systems, scientific imaging, automotive safety systems, DSLR digital cameras and many other applications.
-Over 6 billion cameras are manufactured each year using CMOS technology.
+About 8 billion cameras are manufactured each year using CMOS technology.